Secret

 - Grouping by

-types cannot participate in bufferization (see the Limitations section). - Grouping by basic blocks:
+secret.generic: thesetosaops must be bufferized, butsecrettypes cannot participate in bufferization (see the Limitations section). - Grouping by basic blocks:

-is a single-block op with a yield terminator, and grouping by blocks would require us to change this. - Grouping by regions: SSA values generated by a region are not visible to the enclosing scope, so we would need to have the region-bearing op return values, which is tedious to organize.
+secret.genericis a single-block op with a yield terminator, and grouping by blocks would require us to change this. - Grouping by regions: SSA values generated by a region are not visible to the enclosing scope, so we would need to have the region-bearing op return values, which is tedious to organize.

 - Attaching attributes to ops that should be grouped together: this would not be preserved by upstream lowerings and optimization passes.

-generic
+generic operands

-takes any SSA values as legal operands.
+secret.generic takes any SSA values as legal operands.
 They may be secret

 types or non-secret.
-Canonicalizing secret.generic
+Canonicalizing secret.generic removes non-secret operands

-and leaves them to be referenced via the enclosing scope (secret.generic
+and leaves them to be referenced via the enclosing scope (secret.generic is

-not IsolatedFromAbove
+not IsolatedFromAbove).

 This may be unintuitive, as one might expect that only secret types are valid

-, and that a verifier might assert non-secret args
+arguments to secret.generic, and that a verifier might assert non-secret args

 are not present.